KaranSinghDev/E-QUEST/README.md

     conda activate equest-env
     ```
     > **For full quantum GPU acceleration**, please follow the detailed manual setup guide in **[`docs/INSTALLATION.md`](./docs/INSTALLATION.md)**.
-    > **Note: If having any problem with the compatability issues in linux, it is recommended to skip "torchaudio","torchvision"**.
+    > **Note: If having any problem with the compatability on linux, it is recommended to skip "torchaudio","torchvision"**.

 ---